-a) The preferred method for Contractor(s) to acquire vehicles is through a lease arrangement.
-If purchase is necessary, COR and County Management preapproval must be obtained. vehicles shall be registered with the Contractor as the lien holder and registered owner.
+- a) The preferred method for Contractor(s) to acquire vehicles is through a lease arrangement.
+COR and County Management preapproval must be obtained for Contractor to acquire a vehicle.
+Vehicles shall be registered with the Contractor as the lien holder and registered owner.
 Whether vehicles are leased or purchased, Contractor shall maintain appropriate insurance on vehicles, follow maintenance schedule, as required by the automobile manufacturer.
-Vehicle(s) usage and insurance requirement language will be included/amended in the contract.
+Vehicle(s) usage and insurance requirement language will be included/amended in the contract. - i) If vehicle will be purchased, COR must obtain written pre-approval from: - ACS Director, and - DPC Director a) Contact the COR before disposing of property purchased with County funds, and which the County may retain title under this paragraph, shall be disposed of at the end of the Contract Agreement as follows: